lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 This is just a statement of the transitive property for the relation.
 Run the code for yourself, and note that we can rewrite `a` into `b`, but when we try to rewrite `b` back into `a` it fails.
 This is because, since we only have the transitivity of this relation registered at the moment, rewriting only works in certain directions.
-For goals, Terms on the left side of the relation can be rewritten into terms on the right, and terms on the right side of the relation can be rewritten into terms on the left.
-For hypotheses each of the previous rules is reversed.
+For goals, terms on the left side of the relation can be rewritten into terms on the right, and terms on the right side of the relation can be rewritten into terms on the left.

-To build up some intuition practice rewriting with relations that have only been declared transitive and not symmetric.
+One good way to build up more intuition is to practice rewriting with relations that have only been declared transitive and not symmetric.
 A good example is the `<=` relation.

 The relation we are working with is symmetric as well.
 Registering this typeclass will allow us to rewrite in any direction in both goals and hypotheses.